-The mission of the graduate program in Counseling and Human Development is to achieve excellence in preparing students representing diverse backgrounds to serve as professional counselors in addictions rehabilitation facilities, schools, and other settings as cited above.
+The mission of the graduate program in Counseling and Human Development is to achieve excellence in preparing students representing diverse backgrounds to serve as professional counselors in addictions rehabilitation facilities, schools, and other settings as cited above, and to gain a better understanding of themselves and others.
 This holistic approach to counselor education is additionally enlightened by faith which challenges individuals intellectually in our culturally diverse, contemporary world.